lukaramishvili/app-db/cdk/README.md

  * before the first deployment, run `cdk bootstrap aws://${accountNumber}/${regionName}` if (mostly) your stack contains AWS Assets (this command is necessary to create resources to hold e.g. lambda .zip files needed for deployment).
  * to make use of your own domains, you have to create a hosted zone from AWS Console, point your external DNS to it, and delegate the CDK-created hosted zone to it.
+ * [TODO] create a new ACM Certificate and reference it using its Arn, instead of creating a new certificate during every deployment

 # Gotchas